Aloe africana Georg Dionysius Ehret

 Product images of Aloe africana

-Botanical study of Aloe africana, caulescens foliis spinosis, maculis ab utraque parte albicantibus obscurioribus, magis glaucis quam proecedens [modern taxonomy is possibly Aloe saponaria, also known as the Soap Aloe or Zebra Aloe], native to South Africa.
-The composite study shows the succulent plant in three overlapping sections: the stalk and basal rosette of leaves; the stalk and flower head; and an enlarged single leaf.
-Also includes detail of two flowers falling from the plant, one revealing the stamens of the flower.
+Botanical study of Aloe africana, flore rubro, folio maculis albicantibus an utraque parte notato [modern taxonomy Aloe saponaria or Aloe maculata, also known as the Soap Aloe or the Zebra Aloe], native to South Africa.
+The study shows the stalk, flower, and leaves of the succulent plant, with further detail of two flowers falling from the plant, one showing the stamens of the flower.
 Original: ink and watercolour on paper. c.1735.

 - Royal Society